felixmachan/udemy-price-checker/README.md

 ```bash
 node script.js
 ```
 It will scrape each course URL, check the price, and send an email if any course is below its specified maximum price.
-If you are willing to monitor prices continously, it's best practice to run it in a self-hosted LXC container or a VM with **cron** or **Cronicles OS.**
+If you are willing to monitor prices continously, it's best practice to run it in a self-hosted LXC container or a VM with scheduled tasks with **cron** or **Cronicles OS.**

 ## ❌ Troubleshooting